 Without the tools to make your strategic initiatives a success, your strategic objectives will stall—and so will your overall plan.
 Work to structure your budget around the key components of your strategy, creating direct linkages between how your resources are allocated and how those efforts support your goals.
 (We’ve written more about linking budgets and strategy in local governments.)
 As your strategy unfolds, be flexible; changing strategic initiatives may require shifting emphasis on the people, processes, and systems that support them.

-5. Introduce the plan in writing and in person.
+6. Introduce the plan in writing and via meetings.

 “I believe the best way to get strategy implementations to stick is to follow a few simple steps: